ohanasportstech/ohanasportstech.github.io/docs/privacy-policy.md

 When you create an account and use the App, you confirm that you have read and agree to both this Privacy Policy and our Terms of Use.
 You will be presented with a clear notice and link during the account creation process.

 #### 10. Changes to This Policy
 We may update this Privacy Policy to reflect changes in the law or our practices.
 We will notify you through the App or other appropriate channels.
-The most current version will always be available at [Insert Website or App URL].
+The most current version will always be available at https://www.ohanasports.net/docs/privacy-policy/.

 #### 11. Contact Us
 If you have questions or wish to exercise your privacy rights, contact:  info@ohanasports.net